-Welcome to Florida Entomologist, the first long-published, referreed, natural science journal on the Internet.
-Florida Entomologist is also:
+Welcome to Florida Entomologist, the first refereed, natural science journal on the Internet.

-- the first journal to be freely accessible on BioOne
+the first freely accessible journal hosted by BioOne

-Florida Entomologist is the official journal of the Florida Entomological Society.
-Volumes 1–3 were published under the name The Florida Buggist.
+Florida Entomologist is the official journal of the Florida Entomological Society (FES).
+Volumes 1–3 were published under the name Florida Buggist.
 The Florida Entomological Society still produces the traditionally printed version of Florida Entomologist, but you can also view, search, or print any article published since June 1917 by accessing online files.
-Web access is made possible by the Society’s electronic publication project begun in 1993 (see below for more details).
+Web access was made possible by the Society’s electronic publication project begun in 1993 (see below for more details).

 FES's electronic publication project

-Online publication was undertaken by the Florida Entomological Society to further this vision of the future of primary scientific publication:
+Online publication was undertaken by the Florida Entomological Society to further the vision, stated below, of the future of primary scientific publication:

-FES has continually sought to make online Florida Entomologist articles easier for potential users to find.
-For example, prior to the time that search-service robots started to index PDF files of articles, FES posted minimally formatted HTML files of all articles to make it possible for the articles to be located through services such as Google or AltaVista.
-Each such HTML file directed its finders to click on its link to the corresponding PDF file.
+The Florida Entomological Society has continually sought to make online Florida Entomologist articles easier for users to find.
+For example, prior to automated online indexing PDF files of articles, FES posted minimally formatted HTML files of all articles so that they could be located through search services.
+Each HTML file directed the user to click on the corresponding PDF file.
 Today search services index the PDF files of all Florida Entomologist articles published since June 1994.
-Prior to that time articles were composed by cut and paste rather than electronically.
+Prior to that, articles were composed by cut and paste rather than electronically.
 Consequently the PDF files of these older articles are of scanned images of the printed pages rather than character-based.
-However, in the back-issue project, the images of scanned pages were optically character read with an accuracy of 99.95% permitting indexing of every word and phrase in the full text of the articles.
-In September 2004, the Florida Center for Library Automation exploited this possibility and made a union index of the full text of all articles published from 1917 to date.
-Thus those who go to the Florida Entomologist home page on the FCLA server can now search a complete set of articles by author, or word or phrase in the title or full text, or by Boolean combination of any of these.
+However, in the back-issue project, the images of scanned pages were optically character read with an accuracy of 99.95%, which permitted every word and phrase in the text of the article to be indexed.
+In September 2004, the Florida Center for Library Automation exploited this possibility and made a union index of the full text of all articles published since 1917.
+Visitors to the Florida Entomologist home page on the FCLA server can now search a complete set of articles by author, word, or phrase in the title or text, or by Boolean combination of any of these.

-Another way in which FES has made Florida Entomologist articles easier to find is by posting them with open access on BioOne, in HTML and PDF formats.
-Those searching the set of bioscience journals on BioOne can find any article published in Florida Entomologist from March 2002 to date, and they can download the full text even if they do not belong to an institution that subscribes to BioOne.
+The Florida Entomological Society made Florida Entomologist articles easier to find by posting them with open access on BioOne in HTML and PDF formats.
+Those searching the set of bioscience journals on BioOne can find any article published in Florida Entomologist since March 2002, and can download the full text even if they do not belong to an institution that subscribes to BioOne.
 During the first six months of 2004, Florida Entomologist articles were downloaded from BioOne in HTML format 29,054 times and in PDF format 2,444 times.

 Florida Entomologist authors may add InfoLinks to their articles.
-An InfoLink is a link to a file of the authors creation.
-It is clickable from the online table of contents that lists the author's article, and it empowers the author to publish supplementary material (e.g., color illustrations, complete data sets, audio clips) and, in most implementations, to add to and correct the supplementary material.
+An InfoLink is a link to a file of the authors’ creation.
+It is clickable from the online table of contents that lists the authors’ article, and allows the authors to publish supplementary material (e.g., color illustrations, complete data sets, audio clips) and, in most cases, to add to and correct the supplementary material.
 InfoLinks are currently priced at $45.

 FES’s Back-Issue Project

-In 1996, having succeeded in putting current issues of Florida Entomologist on line from June 1994 forward, FES directed its attention to back issues.
+Having succeeded in putting current issues of Florida Entomologist online from June 1994 forward, FES directed its attention to back issues.
 The 20,000 pages published from June 1917 to March 1994 had been composed by cut-and-paste rather than electronically.
 Thus files suitable for posting on the Web would be difficult to make.
-The Society initiated a pilot project to determine the feasibility of scanning the pages of articles, assembling them in word processing software, and printing the collated bitmapped pages to Portable Document Format (PDF) files.
-Early tests were successful, and all articles in the two most recent back issues (Mar.
-1994 and Dec.
-1993) were put on line in Dec.
-1996 at a cost of $0.75 per page.
-Plans were made to solicit donations for putting additional issues on line in the same fashion.
+In 1996, the Society initiated a pilot project to determine the feasibility of scanning the pages of articles, assembling them in word-processing software, and printing the collated bitmapped pages to PDF files.
+Early tests were successful, and all articles in the two most recent back issues (March 1994 and December 1993) were put online in December 1996 at a cost of $0.75 per page.
+Plans were made to solicit donations for putting additional issues online in the same fashion.

-From a preliminary analysis, FES estimated that $12,000 would be sufficient to process all back issues.
-In early 1998, it raised this amount as follows: two anonymous donors from industry, $4,000; UF Department of Entomology and Nematology, $4,000 (approved by faculty vote); UF Dean for Research in Agriculture and Natural Resources, $4,000.
-On 9 Mar.
-1998, a purchase order was issued to Offshore Keyboarding.
-On 14 Jan 1999 the final CD was received; the total costs were $11,255, for 19,873 pages (57¢ per page).
+The Florida Entomological Society estimated that $12,000 would cover the cost to process all back issues.
+In early 1998, it raised this amount as follows: two anonymous donors from industry, $4,000; University of Florida (UF) Entomology and Nematology Department, $4,000 (approved by faculty vote); UF Dean for Research in Agriculture and Natural Resources, $4,000.
+On 9 March 1998, a purchase order was issued to Offshore Keyboarding.
+On 14 January 1999, the final CD was received; the total costs were $11,255, for 19,873 pages (57¢ per page).